Reading Wiener in 2025

 Scholium

-The essay becomes a practice in resistance—not by prescribing action, but by structuring the impossibility of total capture.
+This essay is therefore a practice in resistance; no action is prescribed but to structure the impossibility of total capture.
 May the reader embrace that ineffable spark, the ignis interioris, that eludes all metrics, all loops, and all control, and dedicate it to the rupture necessary to build a new, purposeful form.

 Annotated Bibliography